sinclairzx81/drift/readme.md

 ## Runtime

-Drift adds the following API to the Chrome runtime.
+Drift adds the following API to the Chrome runtime environment.

 ```typescript
 declare global {